 The solution to the inequality problem is make more people the shareholders of the companies making and selling the machines that are doing the work

-Discretionary spending doesn’t collapse if everyone is shareholders of the ai companies receiving dividends and loans backs by shares.
+Discretionary spending doesn’t collapse if everyone is shareholders of the ai companies receiving dividends and loans backed by shares.

 The problem is many of these companies are staying private.
-Big investors are jostling to get a piece of the ai land and paying a pretty penny.
+Big investors are jostling to get a piece of the ai labs and paying a pretty penny.

 The scary outcome is a tiny percentage of people owning the rights to the profits of the machines that humans can’t compete against.